iamtrazy/xray-docker-tls/README.md

 vless://$UUID@$DOMAIN:443/?type=ws&encryption=none&host=$DOMAIN&path=%2Fiamtrazy&security=tls&sni=$DOMAIN&fp=chrome&packetEncoding=xudp#CDN

-replace $DOMAIN and $UUID with your domain and ip, set allowInsecure to true to add custom SNI (setting allowInsecure to true may make you vulnerable to MITM attacks)
+replace $DOMAIN and $UUID with your Domain and UUID, set allowInsecure to true to add custom SNI (setting allowInsecure to true may make you vulnerable to MITM attacks)